 - Go to MigrationWiz-SharePoint-FullControl and consent to the app access when prompted.

-- Create new Security Group named “MigrationWiz” on the Microsoft 365 Admin Portal.
+- Create a new Security Group named “MigrationWiz” on the Microsoft 365 Admin Portal.

 You will also want to make sure that you create the desired destination site/subsite and document library within SharePoint